AgenttiX/agenttix.github.io/it/virtualization.md

       [here](https://forum.proxmox.com/threads/gpu-passthrough-to-lxc-container.114106/)
   - Start the container
   - Install the same version of the Nvidia drivers as on the host, but without the kernel module, e.g.
-    `apt-get install nvidia-headless-no-dkms-545 nvidia-utils-545 libnvidia-encode-545 libnvidia-decode-545`
+    `apt-get install nvidia-headless-no-dkms-560 nvidia-utils-560 libnvidia-encode-560 libnvidia-decode-560`
     - Use exactly the same driver version as on the host.
     - The LXC container shares its kernel with the host, which already has the DKMS kernel module.
     - If you don't install the encoding and decoding libraries, FFmpeg will crash when attempting to transcode.
   - Test that the driver works using `nvidia-smi` in the container.
 You may have to reboot the container first.
 - Once the driver works, lock the package versions so that automatic upgrades won't cause a version mismatch.
+  Locking merely `nvidia-kernel-open-dkms` and `cuda-drivers` is not sufficient, as `apt` may still update their dependencies.
+  Therefore, you also have to lock the dependencies that have the same version number as those packages.
   - On the host:
+    `apt-mark hold firmware-nvidia-gsp libegl-nvidia0 libgl1-nvidia-glvnd-glx libgles-nvidia1 libgles-nvidia2 libglx-nvidia0 libnvidia-allocator1 libnvidia-cfg1 libnvidia-egl-xcb1 libnvidia-eglcore libnvidia-encode1 libnvidia-fbc1 libnvidia-glcore libnvidia-glvkspirv apt-mark hold firmware-nvidia-gsp libegl-nvidia0 libgl1-nvidia-glvnd-glx libgles-nvidia1 libgles-nvidia2 libglx-nvidia0 libnvidia-allocator1 libnvidia-cfg1 libnvidia-egl-xcb1 libnvidia-eglcore libnvidia-encode1 libnvidia-fbc1 libnvidia-glcore libnvidia-glvkspirv libnvidia-gpucomp libnvidia-ml1 libnvidia-nvvm4 libnvidia-opticalflow1 libnvidia-pkcs11 libnvidia-ptxjitcompiler1 libnvidia-rtcore libnvidia-vksc-core nvidia-alternative nvidia-cuda-mps nvidia-driver nvidia-driver-bin nvidia-driver-libs nvidia-egl-common nvidia-egl-icd nvidia-kernel-open-dkms nvidia-kernel-support nvidia-modprobe nvidia-opencl-common nvidia-opencl-icd nvidia-persistenced nvidia-settings nvidia-smi nvidia-suspend-common nvidia-vdpau-driver nvidia-vulkan-common nvidia-vulkan-icd nvidia-xconfig xserver-xorg-video-nvidia`
-    - If using the open kernel module: `apt-mark hold nvidia-kernel-open-dkms cuda-drivers`
+    - Note that if you are not using the open kernel module, you have to replace `nvidia-kernel-open-dkms` with `nvidia-kernel-dkms`.
-    - If not: `apt-mark hold nvidia-kernel-dkms cuda-drivers`
-  - On the container: `apt-mark hold nvidia-headless-no-dkms-545 nvidia-utils-545 libnvidia-encode-545 libnvidia-decode-545`
+  - On the container:
+    `apt-mark hold libnvidia-cfg1-560 libnvidia-compute-560 libnvidia-decode-560 libnvidia-encode-560 nvidia-compute-utils-560 nvidia-firmware-560-560.28.03 nvidia-headless-no-dkms-560 nvidia-kernel-common-560 nvidia-kernel-source-560 nvidia-utils-560`
 - Setup Docker
   - Install Docker
   - Install [NVIDIA container runtime](https://gitlab.com/nvidia/container-toolkit/container-toolkit/-/tree/main/cmd/nvidia-container-runtime)